OUR LEADERSHIP & HISTORY

 ARE THERE ANY ACTIVITIES FOR MY CHILDREN?

 We have been hosting a Sunday Dinner Church on the second Sunday of each month.
 Activities and gatherings have been suspended due to COVID-19.
-We will have a children's sermon during service if all participants are comfortable.
+We will have a children's sermon online for our younger members.
 An extended learning time with our childhood educators is available upon request.

 UNITED CHURCH OF CHRIST - THAT THEY MAY ALL BE ONE